Last Updated August 18th, 2023

 29. GENERAL USE

-Supply Leader uses the Personally-Identifying Information in the file we maintain about you, and other information we obtain from your current and past activities on the Website
+Personally Identifying Information in the file we maintain about you, as well as other information we obtain from your current and past activities on the Website or in the application downloaded from the Apple Store:

 I. To deliver the products that you have requested;